haltu/eca-auth-data/readme.rst

     ]
   }

 User can have multiple roles, and also multiple roles in one school.
-As the RoleDB tries to model the real situation where one user can be teacher and student in different shools this has to be here.
+As the Auth Data service tries to model the real situation where one user can be teacher and student in different shools this has to be here.
 It is also possible to decide that only one role object per user is acceptable when the data is imported to the database.